Dream of Partner Cheating: What Does This Mean?

 It is essential to self-examine and determine if there’s an area of your life in which you feel betrayed or resentful.
 While these dreams may play out in strange ways, they may be suggestive of much bigger situations than just the dream you have had.

-The dream will likely be recurring if you have a strong fear of that happening, or if your previous experience was traumatizing.
+Applied here, that's worth sitting with.
+A recurring dream about betrayal may be less about fidelity than about feeling unseen, unappreciated, or short on real connection, in this relationship or somewhere else entirely.
+The dream will also likely recur if you have a strong fear of that happening, or if a previous experience was traumatizing.
 If a situation regularly occurs in your dreams, it means it's important for your subconscious.
 Perhaps you have a deeply anchored mixture of expectations, fear, and emotional memories, regarding the situation of a partner cheating.
 When you’ve had these dreams over time, and they’ve refused to go away, you may want to take a step back and make sure you communicate with your partner and analyze what it could be.

 First, remember that your dreams are only a reflection of your concerns, your experiences, and your thoughts.
 Do not take this dream as a prophetic message that this situation is really happening, although it is a possibility do not let fear dictate your interpretation.
 Dreams are natural, so ask yourself "why is my brain telling me that?".
 Take this as an opportunity to move forward.
 Analyzing your dreams will help you identify your concerns and your emotions regarding your relationship and your partner.
 If the dream is recurring, don't let it weigh you down!
 It will probably stop once you addressed the source of the problem.

 Talk about it with your partner, as communication is key.
+And consider telling them the dream itself, not just the worry it left behind.
+Sharing dreams has been linked to greater intimacy and satisfaction in couples,[3] and in controlled work, listening to someone's dream measurably raises the listener's empathy toward them.
+A dream is easier to open a difficult conversation with than an accusation, because neither of you has to defend it.
 Try to identify what could create this fear deep down of your partner cheating on you.
 It could be your mind’s way of telling you that you feel cheated in the relationship.
 Maybe you wish to spend more time with them or are not getting your needs met.

 Talk about it with a specialist: if you don't find the answers alone or with your partner, or even if you do, talking with a therapist or a trusted friend often helps.
 This is especially true if this dream reflects an emotional memory that your brain has trouble processing.
 Psychologists can really help with past events that keep weighing you down years later.